wp-plugins/mailmunch/readme.txt

 Collecting emails from your website visitors is the most important aspect of internet marketing.
 MailMunch lets you create beautiful optin forms for your WordPress without writing a single line of code.
 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

 MailMunch provides the tools you need to grow your email subscribers and convert them into customers.
 Now, people will find your blog, read your article, and subscribe via email to your newsletter.
+You can also sync your newsletter subscribers to MailChimp, GetResponse, Aweber, or others.

 = Features =